OCD and Anxiety

 While men and women have a similar response to treatment, males seeking treatment for eating disorders also often have to overcome the misconception that eating disorders are a female phenomenon.
 A common belief is that the treatment environment and clinical approach is primarily geared towards women.
 Males also report much less support from family, friends, school, coaches, and employers than they believe is given to females struggling with the same disorder.

-Rogers Memorial Hospital offers specialized eating disorder treatment for males.
+Rogers Behavioral Health offers specialized eating disorder treatment for males.
 You can request a screening at 800-767-4411 or the online screening request form.

 Share this article: